idVarNew/portfolio/README.md

 # portfolio
-This is my portfolio website: http://frontendowiec.com.
+This was my portfolio website: http://frontendowiec.com/prevportfolio/